 Do a bit of research on Port Austin and you can help but run into this picture of a large building; the Point of Pines Hotel.
 Postcards indicate it was active from 1898 until 1935.
 But little else is recorded.
 I saw that an original hotel registry was for sale on eBay.
 Someone found the registry at a flea market in Chicago.
+Today, that original registry from the hotel can be seen at the Port Austin History Center.

 Some prominent people stayed at the hotel including Hazen S. Pingree.
 Pingree stayed at the hotel while he was the 24th governor of the State of Michigan from 1897 – 1901.
 He was also a four-term Republican mayor of Detroit.